 Finally, before I round out this article, I’d like to offer a few (very strong) competitors.

-First off, the Sigma 56mm F1.4.
 It’s essentially the more modern version of this lens, and it’s just incredible.
 Razor sharp, F1.4 aperture, blazing fast autofocus, a robust build.
-Can’t go wrong.

 Second, the Sony E 50mm F1.8.
-Sony’s “nifty fifty” offers stabilization, solid optical performance and quick AF.

 Conclusion

 So, should you buy this lens?
 I’d say it really depends.
+Newer, modern competitors are better in almost every way except two: cost and size.